ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/setting.md

 # Table Settings Manipulations {#table_settings_manipulations}

-A set of queries to change table settings.
+There is a set of queries to change table settings.
 You can modify settings or reset them to default values.
 A single query can change several settings at once.
 If a setting with the specified name does not exist, then the query raises an exception.

 **Syntax**